STUDIES AT IMS

 - Language 2 represents 7% of the IMS entrance exam and is not corrected very strictly

-- CGS: German only, the test ranges from a very simple level to a very hard levelt ranges from a very simple level to a very hard level
+- CGS: German only, the test ranges from a very simple level to a very hard level.

 5. Are there any math-related subjects?